Will Smith Net Worth 2024

 His parents are Caroline (née Bright), a school board administrator, and Willard Carroll Smith Sr., a US Air Force veteran and refrigeration engineer.

-See also Portable Net Worth 2024: Biography, Age, Career, Spouse, Family, Cars And House
+See also Cher Net Worth 2024: Bio, Age, Career, Children, Parents, Label, Award

 His mother, a graduate of Carnegie Mellon University, provided a nurturing environment for his early years.